Future projections of wet and dry spells in southern Sweden

 Research and development in weather forecasting, climate analysis, atmospheric processes and air quality.

-We create, compile and convey knowledge about fresh water on different time and space scales.
+We create, compile and convey knowledge about fresh water on different scales.

 Marine research with a focus in marine biology, observations, numerical modelling and remote sensing.